Global Connectivity Index: GCI Methodology

 The GCI research model includes 40 indicators that can be analyzed in terms of four economic pillars and four technology enablers.
-Based on these indicators, the GCI fully and objectively measures, analyzes, and forecasts the economies tracked; quantifies the digital economy transformation journey they are undergoing; and provides a reference tool for policy makers and industry leaders.
+Based on these indicators, the GCI measures, analyzes, and forecasts the economies tracked; quantifies the digital economy transformation journey they are undergoing; and provides a reference tool for policy makers and industry leaders.
 The four economic pillars are ICT supply, demand, experience, and potential.
 The four technology enablers are broadband, cloud services, AI, and the IoT.

 The first report published in 2014 covered 25 nations and 10 industries, including finance, manufacturing, education, transportation and logistics which accounted for 95% of global GDP.
 The GCI 2015 report first covered 50 nations with 38 indicators.
 In the GCI 2016 report, two new indicators were introduced, raising the total to 40.
 In addition, the GCI 2016 also included updated definitions (e.g. replacing 3G coverage with 4G coverage) based on advances in ICT.
 In 2018, the GCI broadened the scope from 50 to 79 nations.
 The research methodology was expanded in 2019 again by adding the new AI perimeter which includes: Data creation, AI Investment, AI-enabled robotics and AI potential.
 Intelligent Connectivity’s five enabling technologies were also consolidated into four: Broadband, Cloud, IoT and AI in the same year.